 Adjunct Professor (Const.Man) – University of Canberra.

-Adjunct Associate Professor (Const.Man, BldSurv, QtySurv) – Western Sydney University.
+Adjunct Professor (Const.Man, BldSurv, QtySurv) – Western Sydney University where formerly he served as an adjunct Associate Professor.

-Fellow of the Australian Institute of Building (FAIB); Companion of Engineers Australia (CompIEAust); Fellow of the Australian Institute of Quantity Surveyors (FAIQS); Member of the Australian Institute of Building Surveyors (MAIBS); Fellow of the Royal Society of NSW
+Fellow of the Australian Institute of Building (FAIB); Fellow of the New Zealand Institute of Building; Companion of Engineers Australia (CompIEAust); Fellow of the Australian Institute of Quantity Surveyors (FAIQS); and Member of the Australian Institute of Building Surveyors (MAIBS);

 Director at Weir Legal and Consulting Pty Ltd